francescogerardomarra/its/modulo26/4_security.md

 # Spring Security
 Spring Security is a comprehensive framework for securing Java applications, especially those built with Spring.
-It provides a wide array of functionalities like authentication, authorization, protection against common vulnerabilities (e.g.: CSRF, session fixation, session hijacking), and integrates easily with both web and enterprise applications.
+It provides a wide array of functionalities like authentication, authorization, protection against common vulnerabilities (e.g.: CSRF), and integrates easily with both web and enterprise applications.

 ---